Anthony Chickillo: 2019

 On March 12, 2019, Chickillo signed a two-year, $8 million contract extension with the Steelers.
 After he was arrested for domestic violence on October 20, 2019, he was placed on the exempt/commissioner's permission list on October 23, 2019.
 The domestic violence charges were withdrawn on October 30, and he was brought back to the active roster on October 31.
 On March 16, 2020, Chickillo was released.

 New Orleans Saints

 On May 26, 2020, Chickillo signed with the New Orleans Saints.
 He was released on September 5, 2020, and signed to the practice squad the next day.

 Denver Broncos

 On September 18, 2020, the Denver Broncos signed Chickillo off the Saints' practice squad.

 In Week 6 against the New England Patriots, Chickillo recorded his first sack as a Bronco on Cam Newton during the 18–12 win.

 Chickillo announced his retirement from professional football on July 11, 2021.

+NFL career statistics

 Personal life

 His father Tony Chickillo and grandfather Nick Chickillo both played at the University of Miami and in the NFL.

+He was previously in a relationship with Alysha Newman.
+He is now married to Tatu Baby.